top of page

 • Go to the accompanist first and talk them through your music.

-• Go over important details in your music.
+• Go over essential details in your music.
 Where you start and stop.
-What you need at the beginning (i.e. “Play this note really loud, it’s my starting pitch.”).
+What you need at the beginning (i.e., “Play this note really loud; it’s my starting pitch.”).
 Your desired tempo.
-Anything special, like a hold or a place where you will slow down or speed up.
+Anything unique, like a hold or a place where you will slow down or speed up.

 • Stand on the X marked on the floor and SLATE (introduce yourself and your piece).

 For example, “Hi!
-My name is Carly Jones, I am 16 years old, and I attend ABC Academy.
-Today I am performing “The Real Love of My Life” from Brigadoon by Lerner and Lowe.
+My name is Carly Jones.
+I am 16 years old and attend ABC Academy.
+Today, I am performing “The Real Love of My Life” by Lerner and Lowe from Brigadoon.

 • Conclude your entire audition with a “Thank you” to the panel and pause.